Nokhal/Warhammer40brew/README.md

 ## Design philosophy

->Players action should be fast paced and done as interactively as possible : EG being LOTR, Kill Team
+-Players action should be fast paced and done as interactively as possible : EG being LOTR, Kill Team
->Armies should have playstyles that separate them from each others
+-Armies should have playstyles that separate them from each others
->Each unit should have a role that their rules allow them to do well, so that balance can come from points/other ressource spending and not making a garbage unit so cheap that their new role become being a filler.
+-Each unit should have a role that their rules allow them to do well, so that balance can come from points/other ressource spending and not making a garbage unit so cheap that their new role become being a filler.
->Similar guns should have the same profile accross all armies
+-Similar guns should have the same profile accross all armies
->All the rules to play a unit should be present on the datasheet
+-All the rules to play a unit should be present on the datasheet
->Army wide rules should fit on a single page
+-Army wide rules should fit on a single page
->A ressource other than points need to exist to balance army composition
->Missions should be actual tactical puzzle to accomplish an objective, not just always a midfield brawl
+-A ressource other than points need to exist to balance army composition -Missions should be actual tactical puzzle to accomplish an objective, not just always a midfield brawl
->Most guns should be able to shoot from one side of the table to the other
+-Most guns should be able to shoot from one side of the table to the other
->Indirect fire guns should award victory points, not hits 20m away.
+-Indirect fire guns should award victory points, not hits 20m away.